SaqSaq815/Unix-Online-Server/INSTALL.md

   - 4. After successfully creating your domain, it will display you 3 DNS record.
 You have to copy these value and paste it on your Name.com name server.
 You will find this option in Manage name server.
   - 5. Edit the existing name server and paste the one that you copied on digitalocean. ex. `ns1.digitalocean.com, ns2.digitalocean.com, ns3.digitalocean.com`, click update and don't forget to save.
   - 5. Now go back to the Create new record option on digitalocean.
 Enter **@** as the hostname and direct it to your droplet.
 Now your domain name should point to your website.
   - In order for the "**www**" to work, we need to create a new record.
-Enter **www** as your hostname and point it to your droplet.
+Enter **www** as your hostname and direct it to your droplet.
 Now if you enter `www.yourdomainname.com` you should see your website.

 ## SSL configuration
 - **IMPORTANT** you need to have a domain name for the SSL to work.
 - We are going to enabled HTTPS using LetsEncrypt to add more security into our website
 - There are two ways to do this
-  - First managed it directly on the digital ocean website.
+  - First managed it directly on the digital ocean website or on Name.com.
   - Second we create manually.
 - We are going to create our SSL manually.
 Follow the link below.
 - Check [this][SSL] for more detailed guide